robcarver17/pysystemtrade/docs/introduction.md

 Similarly for the ewmac8 rule we've specified a data source `data.get_instrument_price`.
 This is the default, which is why we haven't needed to specify it before, and it isn't included in the specification for the ewmac32 rule.
 Equally we could specify any attribute and method within the system object, as long as it takes the argument `instrument_code`.
 We can also have a list of data inputs.This means you can configure almost any trading rule quite easily through configuration changes.

-Now we've got a config this next line of code will reproduce what we've already done, but now we use 'empty' instances of stages created without passing any arguments, and let the config tell the system what to do.
+Now we've got a complete config this next line of code will reproduce what we've already done:

 ```python
 my_system=System([Account(), PortfoliosFixed(), PositionSizing(), ForecastCombineFixed(), ForecastScaleCapFixed(), Rules()